I'm a forty something year old Brit, living in Canada for over 20 years, who loves everything about video games, past, present and future.

 Call me crazy, but when I think back to my years in gaming I fondly remember playing Pac-Man on the Atari 2600, but it's not where my mind goes when I think of my 'glory days' of gaming, although it did blow my mind at the time.
 Dad brought an Atari 2600 VCS home as a surprise one night, back in the very early eighties, I think.
 Pac-Man on the 2600 was a poor port.
 The graphics were a dogs breakfast, not even close to the Arcade version, but it did play quite well and my sister was awesome at it.

 The Atari wasn't my first foray into video games however, a rip-off version of Pong has that accolade.
 Dad brought that home too, not sure where it came from, I think he was given to him by a friend who didn't understand it.
-It was a simple black and white game with long white bars on the sides of the screen that bounced a square back and forth on the screen, controlled by 2 paddles, with a simple score on the top.
+It was a simple black and white game with long white bars on the sides of the screen that bounced a square back and forth, controlled by 2 paddles, with a simple score on the top.
 It was called 'Electronic Tennis' or something like that.
 I don't think I was that great at it, I was little at the time and I know it didn't grab me.

 Pac-Man however on the Atari, is what made me realize right then and there, as I watched my sister play, eagerly waiting my turn, that video games would be something I played for the rest of my life.
 And I still do to this day.